-Robert C. Kay

-Executive Vice President; Director
+Robert C. Kay Executive Vice President; Director

 Robert C. Kay is a seasoned Corporate Director and Business Advisor.
 He combines business and legal skills with extensive experience in international commerce to develop and assess complex strategies with governments and multinational companies.
 Robert has served as a Corporate Director in both privately held and publicly listed companies, serving on Governance, Audit, and Strategy Committees.
-He is currently Chairman, Advisory Board of Migao Group; Corporate Director of: EquityLine Investment Corp, Baycrest Geriatric Health Care & Research Centre for Aging and the Brain, and the Royal Canadian Military Institute.
-Notable governance roles have included: Chairman-Canadian Commercial Corporation; Vice Chairman & Lead Director-Migao Corporation; Chairman-Migao Special Committee for Going Private; Chairman-Swiss/Canadian Chamber of Commerce; Director in Residence-Institute of Corporate Directors; Board Director-Changfeng Energy Inc; Board Director-American Chamber of Commerce (Ontario Council).
+He is currently Chairman, Advisory Board of Migao Group; Corporate Director of EquityLine Mortgage Investment Corporation, Baycrest Geriatric Health Care & Research Centre for Aging and the Brain, and the Royal Canadian Military Institute.
+Robert is a former Deputy Judge of the Superior Court of Justice of Ontario SCC branch.

-Sergiy Przhebelskyy

-Chief Operating Officer; Director
+Sergiy Przhebelskyy Chief Operating Officer; Director

-Sergiy Przhebelskyy is the Chief Operating Officer of EquityLine Mortgage Investment Corporation.
-Mr. Przhebelskyy brings a wealth of experience from the banking sector being with TD and The National Bank of Canada for over 7 years in financial sector.
-He has moved to mortgage broker channel and has been in alternative mortgage lending including private mortgage financing since 2007.
-Sergiy has completed more than \$200 million dollars in residential mortgage transactions over his career as a mortgage specialist.
-Mr. Przhebelskyy is involved in daily operations of underwriting, deal compliance, administration, and office management.
+Sergiy Przhebelskyy brings a wealth of banking sector knowledge having spent time over seven years in the banking and financial sectors at TD and The National Bank of Canada.
+In 2014, Sergiy transitioned out of the traditional mortgage lending channels to the mortgage broker channel.
+During this time, he gained experience and insights into alternative mortgage lending practices including private mortgage financing.
+He has completed more than \$200 million dollars in residential mortgage transactions over his career as a mortgage specialist.
+Sergiy's ability to source and secure the best deals that match client's needs continues to win him high praise.
+At EquityLine MIC, Sergiy is involved in daily operations of underwriting, deal compliance, administration, and office management.
 He has an excellent knowledge of real estate sector, appraisals reports, mortgage structuring and funding processes.